-Unlike some cities, Chippewa Falls isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chippewa Falls are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chippewa Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Chippewa Falls is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Chippewa Falls who work in office and administrative support (15.27%), sales jobs (6.15%), and business and financial occupations (5.98%).

 Also of interest is that Chippewa Falls has more people living here who work in computers and math than 95% of the places in the US.

 Being a small city, Chippewa Falls does not have a public transit system used by locals to get to and from work.

 The education level of Chippewa Falls citizens is a little higher than the average for US cities and towns: 21.43% of adults in Chippewa Falls have at least a bachelor's degree.